AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_1.md

 ### Running the problem

 With the `input_data.json` in the correct place and Julia running with the AMPSSIE package loaded, the simulation can be started by calling the AMPSSIE entry point.
-This reads `input_data.json` from the current directory, steps through the 20 load increments under self-weight, and writes the `.vtu`, or `vtk`, output files for ParaView visualisation and a `.csv` file specific for this validation problem.
+This reads `input_data.json` from the current directory, steps through the 20 load increments under self-weight, and writes `.vtu` and `.vtk` output files for ParaView visualisation along with a `.csv` file specific to this validation problem.

+#### Reading the output

-**Reading the output.** Each `time …` block in the terminal corresponds to one of the 20 load increments.
+Each `time …` block in the terminal corresponds to one of the 20 load increments.
 For a static problem AMPSSIE uses a pseudo-time that runs from $t = 0$ to $t = 1$, with the increment size `dt` calculated automatically as $1 / \text{number of increments}$ (so `dt` $= 0.05$ for this run).
 For each step the solver prints:

 - `time X.XXXXXe+XX ----` - the pseudo-time at the start of the step.
 - `number of isolated material points` - a connectivity check; should stay at `0` for this problem.